namgk/node-red-contrib-ckants/README.md

 [![CKANTS Node](https://snag.gy/BIaEOm.jpg)](#features)

-CKANTS nodes help interfacing with CKAN Timeseries Datastore API <https://github.com/namgk/ckan-timeseries>
+CKANTS nodes help interfacing with CKAN Timeseries extension <https://github.com/namgk/ckan-timeseries>.
+If you don't have a CKAN instance or don't want to install the Timeseries extension, you can create an account at <http://hub.urbanopus.net> and publish your data there for free (data quota applied).

 Currently the collection has three nodes:
-* a Create node for creating a new CKAN Timeseries Datastore resource
+* a Create node for creating a new CKAN Timeseries resource
 * an Insert node for pushing data to the created resource
 * a Search node for querying data from the resource

 All these nodes require CKANTS Credentials to be configured.
 The Credentials includes
-* a CKAN host url, the CKAN host needs to have the CKAN Timeseries Datastore extension installed (pip install ckanext-datastore_ts)
+* a CKAN host url, the CKAN host needs to have the CKAN Timeseries extension installed (refer to its repo)
 * a CKAN user token, which is the CKAN API Key and can be found at the bottom left corner of CKAN user profile page: http://\<ckan host\>/user/\<username\>

 ![CKANTS Credentials](https://snag.gy/3YVtGS.jpg)

 ## Create Node

-This node creates a new CKAN Timeseries Datastore resource in the datastore database.
+This node creates a new CKAN Timeseries resource in the datastore database.

 It requires a Package ID, which is a name of a CKAN dataset.
 Recall in CKAN, actual data records are stored in CKAN Resources and CKAN Resources are grouped into packages called CKAN dataset.
 A dataset can be created on CKAN web interface by an authorized user.